Looking to rent a gravel or road bike near Tokyo for a long ride or bikepacking adventure?

 Single day trips

-Lake Okutama then to Kosuge & Tabayama – 56km
+Lake Okutama then to Tabayama & Kosuge – 56km

 Beyond Lake Okutama in the mountains of Yamanashi are Kosuge and Tabayama villages.